SFML/SFML-Website/pages/tutorials/3.0/getting-started/ios.md

 `cmake -B build/ios -DCMAKE_SYSTEM_NAME=iOS -GXcode`

-This will generate the xcode project file (`xcodeproj` extension) in the `build/ios` folder which you can open in xcode
+This will generate the Xcode project file (`xcodeproj` extension) in the `build/ios` folder which you can open in Xcode.

-If it isn't already, select your main executable (main in the screenshot below) from the target dropdown at the top, and also select which device you want to build/run on (an iPhone 17 Pro simulator here)
+If it isn't already, select your main executable (main in the screenshot below) from the target dropdown at the top, and also select which device you want to build/run on (an iPhone 17 Pro simulator here).

 ![Xcode toolbar](xcode-ios-toolbar.png)

-At this point you should be able to build and run your app on an iOS simulator
+At this point you should be able to build and run your app on an iOS simulator.

 ## Building and running for a real device

-Real devices require some bundle properties to be set, which can be easily done via CMake
+Real devices require some bundle properties to be set, which can be easily done via CMake.

 ```cmake
 set_target_properties(main PROPERTIES